 International Decade for People of African Descent Advisory Committee

-The City of Victoria has acknowledged and recognized the International Decade for People of African Decent 2015-2024 for the purpose of promoting respect, protection and fulfillment of all human rights and fundamental freedoms of people of African descent, as recognized in the Universal Declaration on Human Rights.
+The City of Victoria acknowledges and recognizes the International Decade for People of African Decent 2015-2024 for the purpose of promoting respect, protection and fulfillment of all human rights and fundamental freedoms of people of African descent, as recognized in the Universal Declaration on Human Rights.

-To advance Council’s commitment to acknowledging and recognizing the International Decade for People of African Decent 2015-2024, the City of Victoria is establishing a new advisory committee to support the Decade’s three themes:
+To advance Council’s commitment to acknowledging and recognizing the International Decade for People of African Descent 2015-2024, the City of Victoria has established a new advisory committee to support the Decade’s three themes:

 Recognition: Support efforts to recognize and celebrate the contributions of Black Victorians as part of the City's contributions to mark the decade.

 Justice: Support efforts to promote equitable outcomes for Black Victorians on issues relating to policing.
 Designing, implementing and enforcing effective measures to eliminate the phenomenon popularly known as “racial profiling” and eliminating institutionalized stereotypes concerning people of African descent.